ryanwersal/scaffold/README.md

 This will build and start a system that is similar to production, complete with Nginx reverse proxying to a Gunicorn application server on the backend and serving Vue itself on the frontend.

-Check <http://localhost:8000/> to ensure things are working.
+Check <http://localhost/> to ensure things are working.
+You should be redirected to <https://localhost/> if things are working corretly.
+If you used a self-signed certificate (hopefully only for your own testing, *not* actual production) then you'll likely get the big scary warning in your broswer about it not being secure.

 ## Creating a new backend app

-With the dev environment running, start a new app called foo:
+With an environment running, to start a new app called foo:

 ```shell
 > make new-backend-app name=foo